 After moving back to the North East, Andy supported a number of local businesses, providing them with ideas and capital.

-In 2014 Andy launched the Foundation’s sister charity, CEO Sleepout, which has become a national phenomenon.
-He also chairs Tees Valley Education, a local multi academy trust.
+In 2014 Andy launched the Foundation’s sister charity, CEO Sleepout, which has become a national phenomenon, itself raising more than £2 million in the fight against homelessness and poverty.

 A chartered electrical engineer, David sits on the executive board of the px group as the Group Development Director.
 He brings over 25 years of industrial management experience to the charity, including time spent on the management committee of the Teesside Power Fund and as a governor at Red House School.

 Born and bred in Hartlepool, he has a strong connection to Teesside and the lives of people who live and work in the local community.

 Born and raised in Middlesbrough, Paul joined Teesside Insurance after leaving college.